panosc-eu/harvest-api/README.md

-# fair-data-api
+# harvest API

 Panosc Work Package 3:

-API  that will allow for FAIR exposure of the data at the individual institutions through a catalogue service.
+OAI-PMH provider  that will allow for FAIR exposure of the data at the individual institutions through a catalogue service.

 The OAI-PMH provider is in the provider folder.